CNR-STIIMA-IRAS/comau-experimental/comau_driver/comau_joint_trajectory_action/README.md

 # comau_joint_trajectory_action

 Action server definition for the joint trajectory handling.

-**Note:**
-> A bridge node to convert comau_msgs::ComauJointTrajectoryAction into control_msgs::FollowJointTrajectoryAction will be ready soon.
+Two types of action server are available:
+  - Standard: based on `control_msgs::FollowJointTrajectory`
+  - Custom: based on `comau_msgs::ComauJointTrajectory` (with more specifications).